benacook/PartyPlanner/README.md

 status:400
 response:
 {
-    "error: could not get guest by that name"
+    " could not get guest by that name"
 }
 ```